LENAS: Learning-based Neural Architecture Search and Ensemble for 3D Radiotherapy Dose Prediction: Introduction

-Knowledge-based planning (KBP) provides a promising solution to overcome the above limitations by automatically generating dose distributions, patient-specific dose-volume histograms (DVH) and dose constraints of PTVs and OARs.
-It can serve as the references of planning optimization processing and planning quality control, thereby streamlining the treatment planning process.
-Recently, advancements in the field of deep learning have inspired many researches in radiation oncology~\cite{ge2019knowledge}, as the dose distribution can be directly predicted by the data-driven approaches.
-Specifically, Nguyenet\etal\cite{nguyen2019feasibility} used U-Net to predict the dose distribution for prostate cancer.
-Fan\etal\cite{fan2019automatic} further utilized ResUNet to predict the dose distribution for head-and-neck cancer.
-Kandalan\etal\cite{kandalan2020dose} aimed to study the generalizability of U-Net for prostate cancer dose prediction via transfer learning with minimal input data.
-However, existing methods typically employed U-Net and its variants~\cite{nguyen20193d,willems2019feasibility,nguyen2019feasibility,barragan2019three}, where off-the-shelf networks cannot guarantee the applicability for various physicians, diseases and clinical settings.
-Recently, the model ensemble approach has been verified to improve the performance and robustness, which is constructed by a collection of neural networks whose predictions are combined at the test stage by weighted averaging or voting.
-The strategies for building ensembles typically include training the same network with various initializations~\cite{lakshminarayanan2016simple}, different number of iterations~\cite{huang2017snapshot}, and multiple subsets of the training data~\cite{zhou2002ensembling}.
-Although diversity is believed to be essential for successful ensembles~\cite{kuncheva2003measures}, this is overlooked by existing methods typically using a single network architecture coupled with different training strategies or a combination of a few off-the-shelf architectures.
+Knowledge-based planning (KBP) presents an automatic solution that addresses the human effort required in traditional treatment planning by generating dose distributions, patient-specific dose-volume histograms (DVH), and dose constraints for PTVs and OARs~\cite{zhou2023all,yu2023first,fan2019automatic}.
+This approach serves as a reference to optimize the planning and control its quality, which effectively streamlines the treatment planning process.
+Recently, the field of KBP has witnessed significant advancements inspired by deep learning techniques~\cite{huynh2020artificial}.
+Researchers have explored data-driven approaches to directly predict dose distributions.
+For instance, Nguyen\etal~\cite{nguyen2019feasibility} utilized U-Net to predict dose distributions for prostate cancer, while Fan\etal~\cite{fan2019automatic} extended this approach by employing ResUNet for dose prediction in head-and-neck cancer.
+Kandalan\etal~\cite{kandalan2020dose} investigated the generalizability of U-Net for prostate cancer dose prediction through transfer learning with limited input data.
+However, existing methods typically rely on U-Net and its variants~\cite{nguyen20193d,nguyen2019feasibility}, which may not guarantee applicability across different physicists, diseases, and clinical settings.